 If you visit during the holiday season, you can enjoy additional decorations and the impressive poinsettia tree.
 Kids love the model trains that have been moved indoors over the winter.
-Update: Purchase your tickets online before going in 2020.
+Update: Purchase your tickets online in advance.

 Henry Doorly Zoo & Aquarium